Aust-Agder County Municipality

 Aust-Agder County Municipality (Aust-Agder fylkeskommune) was the regional governing administration of the old Aust-Agder county in Norway.
+The administrative centre of the county is the town of Arendal.

 The county municipality was established on 1 January 1976 when the law was changed to allow elected county councils in Norway.
 The county municipality was dissolved on 1 January 2020, when Aust-Agder was merged with the neighboring Vest-Agder county, creating the new Agder county which is led by the Agder County Municipality.

-The main responsibilities of the county municipality included the running of eight upper secondary schools with about 4,500 pupils.
-It was also in charge of county-wide regional planning, county roads, public transport, dental care, culture, and cultural heritage.
-The administrative centre of the county is the town of Arendal.
+From 2017 until its dissolution in 2020, Gro Bråten of the Labour Party was the County Mayor and the Deputy County Mayor was Jon-Olav Strand of the Christian Democratic Party.
 Stein Ytterdahl was the last County Governor of Aust-Agder (from 2016 until its dissolution in 2020, there was one county governor for both Aust-Agder and Vest-Agder counties).
 The Governor was the representative of the King and Government of Norway in the county, functioning as the connection between the state and the municipalities.

 County government

-The Aust-Agder county council (Fylkestinget) is made up of 35 representatives that were elected every four years.
-The council essentially acted as a Parliament or legislative body for the county and it met several times each year.
-The council is divided into standing committees and an executive board (fylkesutvalg) which meet considerably more often.
-Both the council and executive board are led by the County Mayor (fylkesordfører) who held the executive powers of the county.
-From 2017 until its dissolution in 2020, Gro Bråten of the Labour Party was the County Mayor and the Deputy County Mayor was Jon-Olav Strand of the Christian Democratic Party.
+The county municipality's most important tasks included secondary education (8 schools with about 4,500 pupils), recreation (sports and outdoor life), and cultural heritage.
+The county municipality was also responsible for all county roads (including ferry operations) and public transport (including school busses).
+The county municipality had further responsibility for regional land-use planning, business development, power production, and environmental management.
+The county also had responsibility for providing dental health services (in 2002, responsibility for hospitals and public medicine was transferred from the counties to the new regional health authorities).

+County mayor

+Since 1963, the county mayor (fylkesordfører) of Aust-Agder has been the political leader of the county and the chairperson of the county council.
+Prior to 1963, the County governor led the council which was made up of all of the mayors of the rural municipalities within the county.
+Here is a list of people who have held this position: